 Dublin is the destination on every coffee lover’s mind right now, as it gears up to host the World Barista Championships and World of Coffee later this month.
+Dublin is a great place to visit, and if you’re worried about getting around the city, there are plenty of dublin bus options.
 Over 10,000 people will be descending on the city to watch the competitions, see the latest trends at the trade show, and put their heads together at the symposiums and seminars taking place.

 If you’re one of these 10,000, the good news is that Dublin has had a thriving specialty scene for years.
 Internationally renowned names such as 3fe, Roasted Brown, and Coffee Angel, along with a handful of outstanding independent shops – the likes of The Fumbally and Vice – mean that you’re never too far from a world-class coffee in the city centre.

 But if you’re looking to escape the crowds, you may be interested in exploring some of the city’s less well-known coffee shops.
 And luckily for you, Dublin has a lot of hidden gems.
 Read on to discover 5 of the best.

 As I said, Dublin has a lot of great coffee shops.
 It would be impossible for me to pick the five best ones, so instead I’ve come up with a list of some of my personal favourites.
 Each one not only serves excellent coffee but has something that, in my opinion, sets it apart – whether that’s a unique menu or an interesting location.

 So in no particular order, here’s my list of five unmissable Dublin coffee shops that you probably haven’t heard of.

 1. Proper Order Coffee Co

 This small little coffee house in the up-and-coming area of Smithfield is a little different to most of Dublin’s other specialty shops.
 The reason for this is their weekly special: signature drinks featuring house-made syrups and more, all of which have been expertly designed so as to highlight the flavours found in the coffee.